Terence Parkin

 Terence Mike Parkin (born 12 April 1980 in Bulawayo, Zimbabwe) is a swimmer from South Africa, who won the silver medal at the 2000 Summer Olympics in the 200m Breaststroke.
-Parkin, who is deaf, also competed in the 2004 Summer Olympics, as well as the Deaflympics in which he took home 29 gold medals.
+Parkin, who was born deaf, also competed in the 2004 Summer Olympics, 2000 Sydney Paralympic Games as well as the Deaflympics in which he took home 29 gold medals.

-Parkin is the only deaf swimmer to be part of the FINA's elite rankings in 1999 and 2000.
-He holds the record for winning the most number of medals in Deaflympics history with a total of 33.
+Nicknamed the "Silent Torpedo" and the Michael Phelps of the Deaflympics, Parkin is the only deaf swimmer to be part of the FINA's elite rankings in 1999 and 2000.
+He holds the record for winning the greatest number of medals in Deaflympics history with a total of 33.